reetp/docs/bots/bots-architecture/README.md

 code to subscribe to message streams, send messages and call methods on the Rocket.Chat server (via WebSockets / DDP).

-Bot framework adapter are written using the SDK.
+Bot framework adapters are written using the SDK.

 ## Framework Adapter

-Adapter (also referred as **connector** or **middleware**) is a software component written to a bot's framework's specification to link the framework with Rocket.Chat.
+An adapter (also referred as **connector** or **middleware**) is a software component written to a bot's framework's specification to link the framework with Rocket.Chat.

 An adapter allows bot creators to design and build bot interactions in the framework's terms and according to its model, without detailed knowledge and consideration for the low level programming details of communicating with Rocket.Chat.

-Adapter always communicate with Rocket.Chat via Rocket.Chat SDK.
+Adapters always communicate with Rocket.Chat via Rocket.Chat SDK.

 ## Bot Framework

-Bot framework (such as Hubot, Botkit, Rasa or Botpress) provides unique approaches to compose conversational interfaces.
-They allow developer to focus on the design and management of complex bot logic.
+Bot frameworks (such as Hubot, Botkit, Rasa or Botpress) provide unique approaches to compose conversational interfaces.
+They allow the developer to focus on the design and management of complex bot logic.

 Some frameworks are SaaS (Software as a Service) and run in the cloud.
-Most framworks you can run on your own bot host.
+Most frameworks can be run on your own bot host.

 Rocket.Chat's community has created adapters for most of the popular bot frameworks.